Marten Transport (NASDAQ:MRTN) Coverage Initiated at Vertical Research

-Vertical Research began coverage on shares of Marten Transport (NASDAQ:MRTN) in a report released on Friday, PriceTargets.com reports.
-The brokerage set a “buy” rating and a $22.00 price target on the transportation company’s stock.
-Vertical Research’s price objective would suggest a potential upside of 27.39% from the company’s previous close.
+Vertical Research started coverage on shares of Marten Transport (NASDAQ:MRTN) in a research report released on Thursday, Benzinga reports.
+The brokerage issued a buy rating and a $22.00 target price on the transportation company’s stock.

-Separately, Zacks Investment Research lowered Marten Transport from a “buy” rating to a “hold” rating in a research note on Tuesday, February 9th.
-One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-The stock has a consensus rating of “Buy” and an average price target of $18.93.
+Separately, Zacks Investment Research lowered shares of Marten Transport from a buy rating to a hold rating in a research note on Wednesday.
+One analyst has rated the stock with a hold rating and four have given a buy rating to the stock.
+Marten Transport presently has an average rating of Buy and a consensus price target of $18.93.

-Marten Transport (NASDAQ:MRTN) last issued its quarterly earnings data on Monday, January 25th.
-The transportation company reported $0.24 earnings per share for the quarter, beating analysts’ consensus estimates of $0.22 by $0.02.
-Marten Transport had a return on equity of 10.58% and a net margin of 7.60%.
-The firm had revenue of $227.30 million during the quarter, compared to analyst estimates of $226.80 million.
-During the same quarter last year, the firm earned $0.19 EPS.
-Marten Transport’s quarterly revenue was up 4.7% on a year-over-year basis.
-Equities research analysts expect that Marten Transport will post 0.82 EPS for the current year.
+Marten Transport (NASDAQ:MRTN) last released its quarterly earnings results on Monday, January 25th.
+The transportation company reported $0.24 EPS for the quarter, topping the consensus estimate of $0.22 by $0.02.
+The business had revenue of $227.30 million during the quarter, compared to analyst estimates of $226.80 million.
+Marten Transport had a net margin of 7.60% and a return on equity of 10.58%.
+The company’s quarterly revenue was up 4.7% on a year-over-year basis.
+During the same quarter in the prior year, the firm earned $0.19 earnings per share.
+On average, equities research analysts predict that Marten Transport will post 0.82 earnings per share for the current year.

+The company also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
+Stockholders of record on Wednesday, March 17th were paid a $0.04 dividend.
+This represents a $0.16 dividend on an annualized basis and a dividend yield of 0.93%.
+The ex-dividend date of this dividend was Tuesday, March 16th.
+Marten Transport’s dividend payout ratio is presently 21.62%.

-In other news, Director Thomas J. Winkel sold 6,000 shares of Marten Transport stock in a transaction that occurred on Thursday, March 18th.
-The stock was sold at an average price of $16.77, for a total value of $100,620.00.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which is available at this hyperlink.
-22.80% of the stock is currently owned by company insiders.
+In related news, Director Thomas J. Winkel sold 6,000 shares of Marten Transport stock in a transaction dated Thursday, March 18th.
+The stock was sold at an average price of $16.77, for a total transaction of $100,620.00.
+The transaction was disclosed in a document filed with the SEC, which is available through this hyperlink.
+Company insiders own 22.80% of the company’s stock.

-A number of large investors have recently added to or reduced their stakes in MRTN.
-FMR LLC boosted its position in Marten Transport by 149.8% during the 1st quarter.
-FMR LLC now owns 917,248 shares of the transportation company’s stock valued at $16,354,000 after purchasing an additional 550,088 shares during the period.
-First Trust Advisors LP boosted its position in Marten Transport by 164.4% during the 1st quarter.
-First Trust Advisors LP now owns 68,672 shares of the transportation company’s stock valued at $1,224,000 after purchasing an additional 42,699 shares during the period.
-American International Group Inc. boosted its position in Marten Transport by 46.5% during the 3rd quarter.
-American International Group Inc. now owns 40,815 shares of the transportation company’s stock valued at $666,000 after purchasing an additional 12,954 shares during the period.
-California Public Employees Retirement System boosted its position in Marten Transport by 53.6% during the 3rd quarter.
-California Public Employees Retirement System now owns 133,884 shares of the transportation company’s stock valued at $2,185,000 after purchasing an additional 46,728 shares during the period.
-Finally, New York State Common Retirement Fund raised its stake in Marten Transport by 50.0% during the 3rd quarter.
-New York State Common Retirement Fund now owns 121,507 shares of the transportation company’s stock valued at $1,983,000 after acquiring an additional 40,502 shares in the last quarter.
-Institutional investors and hedge funds own 70.16% of the company’s stock.
+Several large investors have recently bought and sold shares of MRTN.
+Morgan Stanley grew its stake in shares of Marten Transport by 563.3% in the 4th quarter.
+Morgan Stanley now owns 1,232,654 shares of the transportation company’s stock worth $21,239,000 after purchasing an additional 1,046,831 shares during the last quarter.
+Victory Capital Management Inc. boosted its holdings in Marten Transport by 21.1% during the fourth quarter.
+Victory Capital Management Inc. now owns 4,468,045 shares of the transportation company’s stock worth $76,984,000 after buying an additional 778,577 shares in the last quarter.
+State Street Corp boosted its holdings in Marten Transport by 50.4% during the third quarter.
+State Street Corp now owns 2,140,775 shares of the transportation company’s stock worth $34,937,000 after buying an additional 717,757 shares in the last quarter.
+FMR LLC grew its position in Marten Transport by 149.8% in the first quarter.
+FMR LLC now owns 917,248 shares of the transportation company’s stock worth $16,354,000 after buying an additional 550,088 shares during the last quarter.
+Finally, BlackRock Inc. increased its holdings in shares of Marten Transport by 4.8% in the fourth quarter.
+BlackRock Inc. now owns 9,558,654 shares of the transportation company’s stock valued at $164,696,000 after buying an additional 433,938 shares in the last quarter.
+Institutional investors own 70.16% of the company’s stock.

 About Marten Transport